 This recipe is a taco in casserole form!
 Taco Casserole is layers of refried beans, tortilla chips, ground beef, corn, and tomatoes.
 It’s baked in the oven with cheese on top for a quick and easy to make dinner.

 Taco casserole is ideal as a weeknight dinner or to make ahead of time.
-This recipe stays good in the fridge for up to 2 days if you need to make it ahead of time or save your leftovers.
+It uses pantry staples, so can be thrown together last minute.
+This TexMex recipe stays good in the fridge for up to 2 days if you need to make it ahead of time or save your leftovers.